This Policy will explain the following:

 We may disclose your information when we, in good faith, believe disclosure is appropriate to comply with the law, a court order, or a subpoena.
 We may also disclose your information to prevent or investigate:

-- A possible crime, such as fraud or identity theft; to protect the security of our sites;
+- A possible crime, such as fraud or identity theft; to protect the security of our websites;

-- To enforce or apply our Terms of Service or other agreements; or
+- To enforce or apply our Terms of Service, Terms of Sale or other agreements; or

 - To protect our or our users’ rights, property or safety.

-This Policy describes some of your choices and we may ask you to indicate your choices at the time and on the page where you provide your information.
+We strive to provide you with choices regarding the personal information you provide to us.
+We have created mechanisms to provide you with control over your information and this Policy describes some of your choices.
+We may ask you to indicate your choices at the time and on the page where you provide your information.

 California law requires us to explain how our system responds to any “Do-Not-Track (‘DNT’) signal” delivered by your browser.
 We currently cannot and do not make any guarantee that we will honor DNT signals.
-Third parties, such as Google and others, may be able to track information through our site, social media outlets, and/or online services.
+Third parties, such as Google and others, may be able to track information through our websites.

-You may change your preferences regarding the use of information by notifying us in writing.
+You may change your preferences regarding the use of information by notifying us in writing at the contact information listed below.
 If at any time you wish to be taken off our mailing lists, please contact us using the information provided or simply use the “unsubscribe” handle at the bottom of each electronic advertising or news related communication.

 Catholic Answers is committed to helping ensure that your information remains secure.
 Any sensitive information we collect (such as credit card data) is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a “Verified Merchant” icon in the shop site footer and looking for “https” at the beginning of the address of our web page.